turingschool/mod-0-project-fe/section2/README.md

 Read/watch one or both of the following:
 - This [2-part blog post series](https://blog.mindsetworks.com/entry/how-having-a-growth-mindset-can-help-you-learn-to-code) discusses how having a growth mindset is helpful when learning to code, and how coding promotes a growth mindset!
-- This [video interview](https://dev.to/hackflix_dev/how-to-hack-a-growth-mindset-b1g) where an experienced Front-End engineer discusses learning about the concept of Growth Mindset and how that's changed how she sees her work and career.
+- This [video interview](https://dev.to/hackflix_dev/how-to-hack-a-growth-mindset-b1g) where an experienced Front End engineer discusses learning about the concept of Growth Mindset and how that's changed how she sees her work and career.
 (The first 7 minutes are intros and a discussion on Developer Relations.
 After that, the conversation about Growth Midnset begins.)

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?